Here Be Dragons Episode 4

 Her eyes shot bolts of hatred at Brassard Senior, her weals flushing again.
 A quiet metallic squeal came from her gauntleted hand as she tightened her grip on her helm’s long ‘peak’.

 If only Prentyze could show her he sympathised.
-But he didn’t dare sigh – he would only choke a third time on what remained of his drink.
+But, with elders watching, he didn’t dare sigh.
+Besides, he would likely choke again on what remained of his drink.

-Why did she ignore him?
+Why had she ignored him?
 Was it because of their difference in ages?
 So what if she was near her stupid coming-of-age?
 What was that – three, four years older than him?
 That was nothing.
-Aunt Arika, the older, and ‘baby’ Uncle Raj had twelve years between them and nothing in common.
+Aunt Arika, and ‘baby-face’ Uncle Raj had twelve years between them, and nothing in common.
 In that last respect, Prentyze was off to a better start with Flammia – his father annoyed her as much as he annoyed him.
-It was something they had in common.
+They had that in common, at least.

 It was something to build on, right?